5 Ways Agents and Brokers Can Be a Resource for Small Businesses During COVID-19

 COVID-19 affects agents and brokers, too, and you may be managing through some of the same issues facing your customers, including how to support employees during COVID-19 and ways to help your teammates set up their home offices.
 Sharing stories, by email, on social media or over the phone, about what has worked for your business can be a valuable way to connect with customers and to help them solve real-world challenges.

-Helping you support your small businesses customers a top priority for Travelers.
-With more small business resources to share, we know your customers will appreciate your help as they navigate this challenging business environment. changing business conditions.
+Helping you support your small business customers is a top priority for Travelers.
+With more small business resources to share, we know your customers will appreciate your help as they navigate this challenging business environment.

 Woman looking at the computer screen.